 Day 2: Hit the Slopes

 Get your fill of a hearty breakfast then head to the ski slopes before the lifts start turning at 9:00am.
 To save a few bucks on lift tickets, look in to pre-buying your day passes online from Sun Valley Resort.
 They offer up to 20% off for pre-purchased tickets.
-For those folks with Mountain Collective passes, Sun Valley has you covered.
-Enjoy two days of skiing for free on this pass with subsequent days offered at 50% off the regular priced ticket.
+For those folks with Epic passes, Sun Valley has you covered.
+Enjoy up to 7 days of skiing for free on this pass.
 It’s also worth keeping an eye on the Deals & Specials page for regularly updated offerings.

 Hop on the Roundhouse Express gondola and then the Christmas lift to reach the summit of Bald Mountain.
 Admire the view—there are mountains as far as the eye can see in every direction—before taking your first turns down Upper and Lower College to get your bearings.